 Walking Routes

-Note: do not mix between Ramparts Walk and Rooftop walks.
-Rooftop walks are within the old city, and Ramparts Walk on the walls around the old city.
+- Do not mix between Ramparts Walk and Rooftop walks.
+Rooftop walks are within the old city, and Ramparts Walk on the walls around the Old City.

 Entrance Fee